Indonesia

 CITES

-The species under the protection of CITES are listed in three Appendices based on how threatened they are by international trade.
-The species listed in Appendix I are the most endangered and international trade in these species are prohibited unless the purpose of import is noncommercial.
+Species under the protection of CITES are listed under three Appendices based on how threatened they are by international trade.
+The species listed in Appendix I are the most endangered and international trade of these species is prohibited unless the purpose of import is noncommercial.
 The species listed in Appendix II are tightly controlled in international trade and may be authorized with an export permit or re-export certificate.
 Appendix III lists species at the request of a Party that needs other countries’ cooperation to regulate the trade in the species.
 International trade in Appendix III is allowed with appropriate permits or certificates.

 If you don’t know if the species you are interested in sourcing from this country is CITES listed, please check this link.
-If it is, please use this database to identify the National CITES Authority.
-Normally, the CITES Authority is one of the government agencies that oversees forest resources.
+If the species is listed, please use this database to identify the National CITES Authority.
+In Indonesia, the CITES managing authority is the Ministry of Environment and Forestry (MoEF).

 Forest Resources